 Linseed vs Flaxseed

-Linseeds (Linum usitatissiumum) are shaped like sesame seeds, but are a little larger and have a harder, shinier shell.
-They are a dark brown or sometimes a reddish-brown colour, but the golden linseeds are, well…a golden colour. 😉
+A linseed (Linum usitatissiumum) is shaped like a sesame seed, but is a little larger and has a harder, shinier shell.
+Is is a dark brown or sometimes a reddish-brown colour, but golden linseed is, well…a golden colour. 😉

 Have you noticed that North Americans tend to call it flaxseed while Europeans call it linseed?
 Well, just to make it more confusing, it depends on what it’s used for!
-Generally, they are called the respective names above in each country for the edible version.
+Generally, they are called those names respectively each country for the edible version.

 There are many different varieties, but the shorter stemmed-plant with more and fatter seeds is often used for oil (both for consumption and use in coating materials like paints).
 The taller variety has been traditionally been grown for the fibres used to make ropes, linen and ships’ sails.